alexiscolin/vue-timeselector/README.md

 <!-- Will highlight 1h, 5h and 10min, 45min and 46min fields in the modalbox -->
 ```

+You may fill arrays with specific time number or even with DateTime expression eg `:highlight="{h:[new Date], m: null, s: null}">`

 Note that list of numbers are not interval but lists of specific times.

 ### Disable time